 - use of post-exposure prophylaxis (PEP)

-COVID-19 vaccine rollouts are continuing across the globe, aiming to reach herd immunity as soon as possible.
-Based on Our World in Data, roughly 29% of the world population have received at least one dose of a COVID-19 vaccine, and approximately 15% of the population are fully vaccinated.
+COVID-19 vaccine rollouts are continuing across the globe.
+Based on Our World in Data, roughly 70% of the world population have received at least one dose of a COVID-19 vaccine.

 However, there is still a disparity between wealthy and low income countries when it comes to COVID-19 vaccination efforts.
-Currently, only 1.1% of people in low income countries have received at least one dose of a COVID-19 vaccine.
+Currently, only about 30% of people in low income countries have received at least one dose of a COVID-19 vaccine.

 Currently, there are

 Meanwhile, due to the nature of HIV, it is more difficult to develop an effective vaccine.
 However, research is ongoing.
-Currently, research efforts include two late-stage, multinational vaccine clinical trials called
+Currently, research efforts include a late-stage, multinational vaccine clinical trial called

 Additionally, researchers are working on developing broadly neutralizing antibodies (bNabs), which may be able to stop a wide range of HIV strains.
 A 2020 study suggests the potential of using adeno-associated viruses and monkeys to produce monoclonal antibodies that may offer lifelong protection against HIV.